847 Agnia

 847 Agnia is a minor planet orbiting the Sun.
 It is approximately 28 kilometers in diameter.
+The orbit of 847 Agnia has a semimajor axis of 2.78 AU and a low eccentricity of 0.096, carrying it from 2.52±to AU away from the Sun with an orbital period of 4.64 years.
+The orbital plane is inclined at an angle of 2.48° relative to the plane of the ecliptic.

 The spectrum of this object indicates that it is an S-type asteroid with both low and high calcium forms of pyroxene on the surface, along with less than 20% olivine.
 The high-calcium form of pyroxene forms 40% or more of the total pyroxene present, indicating a history of igneous rock deposits.
 This suggests that the asteroid underwent differentiation by melting, creating a surface of basalt rock.